Cassie Randolph Speaks Out After ‘Bachelor In Paradise’ Stars Diss Colton Underwood’s Kissing Skills

-Colton Underwood is a not a cast member on this summer’s Bachelor in Paradise, but that didn’t make him immune from being roasted on the ABC dating show.
+Colton Underwood is a not a cast member on this summer’s Bachelor in Paradise, but that didn’t make him immune to being roasted on the ABC dating show.
 On the current season of the summertime spinoff, the former Bachelor star’s kissing skills were called into question by three of his rejected ladies, and they all agreed his lip-lock technique is the worst.

 According to Us Weekly, Bachelor in Paradise cast member Derek Peth questioned three of Colton’s exes — Caitlin Clemmens, Sydney Lotuaco, and Tayshia Adams — about their worst kissing experience and they all agreed that Colton was the worst kisser they’ve ever encountered.